 For women who choose to breastfeed, support is available every step of the way.
 At prenatal appointments, Kaiser Permanente providers ask patients about their breastfeeding plans, answer questions, and refer them to prenatal breastfeeding classes.
-In 2017, 96% of pregnant women received timely prenatal care at Kaiser Permanente, according to the National Committee for Quality Assurance, compared to a national average of 85%.
+In 2018, 96% of pregnant women at Kaiser Permanente received timely prenatal care, according to the National Committee for Quality Assurance, compared to a national average of 86%.

 Breastfeeding support continues throughout the hospital stay.
 To encourage breastfeeding in the “golden hour” after birth when babies are alert and curious, nurses are trained to place the baby skin-to-skin on the mother’s chest.
 Throughout the hospital stay, if the baby has trouble latching or the woman can’t find a comfortable breastfeeding position, nurses offer coaching and advice.
 Lactation experts are available to help as needed.

 Breastfeeding concerns are also addressed at the baby’s first pediatric appointment, typically scheduled within the first few days after birth.
 And round-the-clock support is available through a 24/7 advice line.